 What is the French Revolution?

-The French Revolution started in 1789, and dethroned the then existing political institutions, removed the French Monarchy, and cemented a just, responsible government.
-The siege of Bastille on 14 July 1789 led to the France revolution.
+The French Revolution started in 1789, and dethroned the then-existing political institutions, removed the French Monarchy, and cemented a just, responsible government.
+The siege of the Bastille on 14 July 1789 led to the France revolution.
 It ended with Napoleon Bonaparte’s rise to power.

 What Were the Causes of the French Revolution?

 When it comes to the French Revolution notes, the very first step is to understand the reason that led to the revolt.
 Enlisted are the major reasons for the start of the revolution.

 - The first estate consisted of the clergy class.
 These people were exempted from paying any taxes.